Adaptive False Discovery Rate Control for Heterogeneous Data: Asymptotic results

-Before focusing on the asymptotically optimal WAMDF, we first provide Corollary \ref{STS opt}, which is now easily established using Theorems \ref{asymptotic FDP} and \ref{EFDR}.
-It states that Claims (C1) - (C3) are satisfied for the unweighted adaptive (linear step-up) procedure defined in \cite{Sto04}, which is denoted $\bm{\delta}(\hat{t}_{\alpha,M}^\lambda\bm{1}_M)$ here.
-That is $\bm{\delta}(\hat{t}_{\alpha,M}^\lambda\bm{1}_M)$ is less conservative than $\bm{\delta}(\hat{t}_{\alpha,M}^0\bm{1}_M)$ and provides asymptotic $\alpha$-exhaustive FDP control. \begin{corollary} Suppose that (A4) - (A6) are satisfied and take $\mat{w}_M = \bm{1}_M$.
-Then for any fixed $\lambda\in(0,1)$ and $0 < \alpha\leq a_0$, Claims (C1) - (C3) hold. \end{corollary} This Corollary, in particular Claim (C3), suggests that the procedure in \cite{Sto04} is competitive with $\alpha$-exhaustive nonlinear procedures in \cite{Fin09}.
-The fact that a DU distribution is the least favorable among such (unweighted) adaptive linear step-up procedures under our weak dependence structure is also interesting as the search for least favorable distributions remains a challenging problem, especially when considering step-up procedures; step-up procedures fail for certain nonlinear procedures in \cite{Fin09} because they utilize threshold $t = 1$ and consequently result in asymptotic FDP equal to $a_0$.
-See, \cite{Fin07, RoqVil11, Fin12} for more on nonlinear procedures and least favorable distributions, and see \cite{Tam98} for formal definitions of step-up, step-down and step-up-down procedures.
+\begin{corollary} Suppose that (A4) - (A6) are satisfied and take $\mat{w}_M = \bm{1}_M$.
+Then for any fixed $\lambda\in(0,1)$ and $0 < \alpha\leq a_0$, Claims (C1) - (C3) hold. \end{corollary} This corollary suggests that the procedure in \cite{Sto04} is competitive with the $\alpha$-exhaustive nonlinear procedures in \cite{Fin09}.
+That a DU distribution is the least favorable among such (unweighted) adaptive linear step-up procedures under our weak dependence structure is interesting; the search for least favorable distributions remains a challenging problem.
+See \cite{Fin07, RoqVil11, Fin12}.